docsforadobe/premiere-scripting-guide/5 - Sequence object/sequence.rst

 **Returns**

-Returns a Time representing the in point, in seconds.
+Returns a :ref:`time` representing the in point, in seconds.

 ----